uqiotstudio/sourcelib-docs/docs/setup/linux/linux.md

 6. Type `echo $SOURCELIB_ROOT` into your terminal.
 This command should return a path variable, i.e ~/csse3010/sourcelib

-## Installing the GNU Arm Embedded Toolchain and STLink programming software
+## Installing the GNU Arm Embedded Toolchain and STLink programming software (Attempt only if the automatic script has not worked)

 The GNU Arm Embedded Toolchain contains a compatible compiler for our MCU, while the utilities provided by STLink allows us to flash the Nucleo via the on-board STLinkV2 programmer.